 Tasks

-NAVIGATION Modules > Automation > Tasks
+NAVIGATION Modules > Automation > Automation Hub

 SECURITY Automation > View Tasks & Scripts